learn-co-curriculum/hs-forms-study-guide/README.md

 ![img](https://dl.dropboxusercontent.com/u/3026743/form-data.jpg)

 Which looks a little scary.
 Here is where we tip our hats to Sinatra.
-Our Sinatra application takes all of this crazy code, pulls out the important pieces
+Our Sinatra application takes all of this crazy code and pulls out the important pieces

 ![img](https://dl.dropboxusercontent.com/u/3026743/form-data-highlighted.jpg)

-and distills the important info down to a hash that is called params and looks something like this:
+and distills the important info down to a hash that is called a `params` hash.
+It looks something like this:

 ```ruby
 {"username"=>"withloudhands", "email"=>"bob@flatironschool"}
 ```

-The keys in the hash are set in the forms `name=` attributes and the values in the hash are set with the values that a user types into the form.
+The keys in the hash come from the `name` attribute and the values in the hash are set by the user when they fill in the form.
 Like this:

 ![img](https://dl.dropboxusercontent.com/u/3026743/params.hash.jpg)